All Episodes

 And there is no Islamic enemy.

-And there is no uh civilizational clash.
+And there is no civilizational clash.

-And there is no uh bloody borders between one culture and another as it loops up from West Africa through the Maghreb into the Middle East and through Asia until eventually it snakes through the dance floor of a gay nightclub in Orlando, Florida.
+And there is no bloody borders between one culture and another as it loops up from West Africa through the Maghreb into the Middle East and through Asia until eventually it snakes through the dance floor of a gay nightclub in Orlando, Florida.

 And it's easier to believe the liberal illusions.